 B. Product Differentiation

 For product differentiation, the idea is to extend to international trade to the results of the theory of monopolistic competition.
-Many countries produce similar commodities or commodities that are not substantially different each other for their use.
+Many countries produce similar commodities or commodities that are not substantially different from each other for their use.
 Some examples include clothes, automobiles, watches, cameras, and cigarettes.

 These commodities, however, due to different industrial designs, past excellence, advertising, real or imaginary secondary characteristics are considered different by consumers.
 This difference creates, on the one hand, a more or less limited monopolistic power of the single producing countries, and on the other a consumers’ demand for foreign commodities that they believe different from similar domestic commodities.
 Thus international trade is created.